nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   Use case ends.

 **Extensions**
+- 1a.
+The given index is invalid.

+  - 1a1.
+PlaNus shows an error message.

+    Use case resumes at step 1.

-- 2a.
+- 1b.
 The given value of an attribute is invalid.

-  - 2a1.
+  - 1b1.
 PlaNus shows an error message.

     Use case resumes at step 1.